PLCHome/node-red-contrib-ads/README.md

 If a topic is entered, the value is only sent if the topic is the same.

+There is an possible to override the node configuration.
+You can add an property config to the message object.
+Not all configuration properties need to be overridden.
+- `config.varName`: (String) override the variable name
+- `config.varType`: (String) override the variable type
+- `config.varSize`: (integer) the length on RAW and STRING type
+- `config.timezone`: (bool) only on date and time type
+- `config.outProperty`: (string) the property for the outvalue
+- `config.topic`: (string) the topic being checked against the message topic.
+It can be '' to delete an topic.

 #### - ADS In